 Reducing the risk of cardiovascular disease death among firefighters in the United States depends upon reducing the upstream cumulative risks of heart attack in this working population.
 Some interventions rely on departmental leadership and funding and some interventions are the professional responsibility of the firefighter.
-Departmental leadership can prioritize the promotion of safe firefighting practices according to NFPA 1582 and 1583, the use of a selfcontained breathing apparatus during overhaul, and the implementation of recovery and recycle rotations that provide adequate rest during strenuous activity.
+Departmental leadership can prioritize the promotion of safe firefighting practices according to NFPA 1582 and 1583, the use of a self-contained breathing apparatus during overhaul, and the implementation of recovery and recycle rotations that provide adequate rest during strenuous activity.
 Annual medical examinations should be provided whenever possible and should focus on robust coronary artery disease screening including smoking status, blood pressure management, and cholesterol measurement.
-The implementation of annual cardiorespiratory fitness testing that meets recommendations in NFPA 1582 (VO2 max = 42 mL/ kg/m; 12 METS) alone would provide significant reductions in the prevalence of cardiovascular risk factors in departments where it is implemented.
+The implementation of annual cardiorespiratory fitness testing that meets recommendations in NFPA 1582 (VO2 max = 42 mL/kg/m; 12 METS) alone would provide significant reductions in the prevalence of cardiovascular risk factors in departments where it is implemented.
+Additional study could be valuable to determine what a better standard should be as VO2 max decreases with age and is lower (at the same age) for women than men.
 Departmental leadership can also provide education regarding cardiovascular diseases and how to reduce the risk of death on the job from a heart attack.
-Wellbeing programs serve to provide a stimulus for culture change in the fire service.
+Well-being programs serve to provide a stimulus for culture change in the fire service.